Quiches are a great lunch option and this easy quiche recipe with no cream is straightforward and a great option for using up any leftovers.

 Can you make quiche without cream?

-This seems to be a really common question when it comes to quiche.
+This seems to be a really common question.
 I guess people want something that's not too heavy.
 The answer is, yes you can, which is a relief.
 You do need some fat in there to help it set, but you can get that from the cheese.
 Using just milk and eggs as the basis for the filling works perfectly well and I figure you are more likely to have these ingredients in, which is way more helpful.
 The one thing to watch, is that the filling will be runnier when you make it so take care pouring it into the pastry case.
 However, it sets just as well and of course tastes at least as good.

-Do I have to prebake the crust for quiche?
+Do I have to prebake the crust?

 How to reheat quiche